-Supported mvgam trend models
+Supported latent trend models in mvgam

 Details